 The Fund commenced operations on 18 June 2007.
-At 31 December 2020 and 2019, the Fund had no employees.
-The Funds shares are listed on the Bermuda Stock Exchange.
+At 31 December 2021 and 2020, the Fund had no employees.
+The Fund's shares are listed on the Bermuda Stock Exchange.

 Renasset Investment Management Limited (the "Investment Manager") has been appointed as Investment Manager to implement the investment strategy of the Fund.
 Renasset Managers Limited (the "Investment Advisor") have been appointed as Investment Advisor to manage the investment activities of the Fund.
-The administration of the Fund has been delegated to Apex Group Limited (the "Administrator").
+The administration of the Fund was delegated to Apex Fund Services (Malta) Limited (the "Administrator") until 31 December 2021.
+Effective from 1 January 2022, Centaur Fund Services Limited (the "new administrator") was appointed as the Fund's administrator.

-In accordance with the Offering Memorandum, the Fund had a term of four years from the commencement date of 18 June 2007, provided that the Directors may extend the term for up to one year.
+In accordance with the Offering Memorandum, the Fund had a term of four years from the commencement date of 18 June 2007, provided that the Directors may extend the term.